 Bluebird Grain Farms, Winthrop, WA (farm, miller)

-Camas Country, Junction City, Oregon (grower, mill, bakery)
+Camas Country, Junction City, Oregon (grower, miller, bakery)

 Community Grains, California (miller)